 If you ever need a break from the world of lottery games but still of a mind to gamble, LottoGo.com has a fairly large selection of online slots from various providers.
 These slots are all available for instant play through the website with no download necessary.

-The only complaint I have is that although many of the slots feature graphics that are absolutely beautiful, the effect is somewhat diminished because all games open in small, pop-up windows on the LottoGo website.
-I found myself squinting sometimes just to see what was going on.
-It is true I have a large, high-res monitor, but this would not be a problem if it was possible to just resize the lottery games or even expand them to full-screen.
+Although many of the slots feature stunning graphics, the only complaint is that the effect is somewhat diminished because all games open in small, pop-up windows on the LottoGo website.
+I found myself sometimes squinting to see what was going on.
+I indeed have a large, high-res monitor, but this would not be a problem if it were possible to resize the lottery games or even expand them to full-screen.

 Here are a few screenshots taken from random slot games: